Remembering Your Child Within Project

 Our brain and body become “wired” in these experiences by automatic responses to various triggers.

-The result is an inner tension that hovers deeply within to cause a repeating over-reaction in triggering situations, or even worse, result in a continuous inner tension even when life is going well.
+The result is an inner tension that hovers deeply within to cause a repeating over-reaction in triggering situations, or even worse, a continuous inner tension even when life is going well.

 Remembering Your Child Within project teaches a simple technique to recognize your tension-causing